Dark-Matter7232/stm32-for-vscode/README.md

 - Import STM32CubeIDE projects and STM32CubeMX examples.
 - Detect and install the GNU Arm toolchain, Make, and OpenOCD when desired.
 - Configure IntelliSense for C and C++ projects.
+- Automatically download and configure the matching STM32 CMSIS-SVD file for Cortex-Debug when needed.
 - Support C++ projects by adding or renaming the application entry point to `main.cpp`.
 - Report generated ELF, HEX, BIN, MAP, and listing artifacts after successful builds.
 - Display RAM and FLASH usage in the STM32 activity view.